Ever wonder if you can use your Canon EOS R for live streaming?

 If your camera is on and you have all of the correct settings you should see your EOS R listed as a webcam in all programs that use webcams on your computer.
 Note that it won’t actually say EOS R, most likely the brand of HDMI capture device such as “Camlink”.

-After selecting the webcam in your favorite live streaming software like OBS or Ecamm Live you should see the direct feed from your EOS R. This will also work in your web browser to stream on sites like YouTube, Facebook Live, or Twitch as well.
+After selecting the webcam in your favorite live streaming software like OBS, Riverside, or Ecamm Live you should see the direct feed from your EOS R. This will also work in your web browser to stream on sites like YouTube, Facebook Live, or Twitch as well.
 It will also work with any conferencing apps that let you select a webcam like Zoom calls, FaceTime (on Mac), or Google Hangouts.

 If you need to change any settings on the camera simply hit a button on the camera and the screen will turn on.
 This will allow you to change camera settings all without viewers seeing the menu.